 Ava’s Spectacular Spectacles by Alice Rex, illustrated by Angela Perrini

-Ava hates wearing her glasses.
-One day her teacher tells cautionary stories about not wearing your glasses … how if Little Red Riding Hood were wearing her glasses, she would have seen the wolf’s big teeth and eyes.
-And if Hansel and Gretel had been wearing theirs, they would have seen the signs pointing towards home.
-Humpty Dumpty, Little Bo-Peep, and Little Miss Muffet all would have different stories if only they’d worn their glasses.
-It convinces Ava.
-And, now she can see the board!
-This is a great cautionary tale with cheerful, colorful pen and ink drawings.
+Ava hates wearing her spectacles.
+One day her teacher tells cautionary stories about not wearing your corrective lenses … how if Little Red Riding Hood were wearing her glasses, she would have seen the wolf’s big teeth and eyes, for example.
+Kids will enjoy this silly cautionary tale with cheerful, colorful pen and ink drawings.

 Specs for Rex by Yasmeen Ismail